Why do we need to talk about population and sustainability?

 Our Population and Sustainability Program has:

-- Distributed more than half a million Endangered Species Condoms across all 50 U.S. states.
+- Distributed more than 1 million Endangered Species Condoms across all 50 U.S. states.

-- Launched Take Extinction Off Your Plate, the first full-time program by a major environmental group addressing the devastating impact of the meat industry on wildlife.
+- Created the first full-time program from a major environmental group, Take Extinction Off Your Plate, addressing the devastating impact of the meat industry on wildlife.

-- Generated momentous media attention on the often ignored issue of human population in top outlets, including The New York Times, The Los Angeles Times, The Huffington Post, The Washington Post, Mashable and dozens of radio and podcast appearances.
+- Generated momentous media attention on the often-ignored but far-reaching problems of human population pressure and consumption in top outlets, including The New York Times, The Los Angeles Times, The Washington Post, Huffington Post, Mashable and dozens of radio and podcast appearances.